Harshroxnox/Travel-agent/README.md

 ```

 # Point of failures
+- Plan a 5 day trip from Ludhiana to Washington DC
 - What is my current place, date and time?
 - What was my previous message?